 For the Salad:

-- about 2-3 cups of chopped cooked chicken (here's recipe for poached chicken and oven baked chicken breast
+- 1-2 cups of chopped cooked chicken (here's recipe for poached chicken and oven baked chicken breast

 - 1 head of chopped crisp lettuce (green leaf, ice berg or romaine)